sabrinafuller/webscrape_demo/README.md

 # Webscraping bad guys
 ## Sabrina
+###### The python file and python notebook should be equivalent, the python notebook was useful for quick tests of the code.

-#### 1. first and formost I decided to to do this in a python notebook as it is more interactive and easier to test small bits of code.
+#### 1. First and formost I decided to to do this in a python notebook as it is more interactive and easier to test small bits of code.
 Espcially since working with regex , I needed to be testing as I go.

 #### 2. I decided to use beautiful soup, because I have used beautiful soup to scrape wikipedia before (the data formatting was much easier).
 ### ________________________________________________________________________